react-native-camera/react-native-camera/README.md

 The comprehensive camera module for React Native.
 Including photographs, videos, and barcode scanning!

 ### Experimental
-RNCamera and FaceDetector module for Android based on Expo camera module (https://docs.expo.io/versions/latest/sdk/camera.html)
+RNCamera (Android/Ios) and FaceDetector(Android only) module  based on Expo camera module (https://docs.expo.io/versions/latest/sdk/camera.html)

 You can test and use this from `master` like this: